hashgraph/hedera-improvement-proposal/HIP/hip-0000-hbar-approve.md

 ## How to Teach This

-The `hbarAllowance` and `hbarApprove` functions can be accessed by an EOA or a contract by calling the `IHRC` interface as described above.
+The `hbarAllowance` and `hbarApprove` functions can be accessed by an EOA or a contract by calling the `IHRC632` interface as described above.
 This enhances the functionality and use cases available to the smart contract developer.

 ## Rejected Ideas